danweiner/learning-p5-js/README.md

 number is defined as that number without its sign
   - The speed at which the mouse is moving is therefore:
   - abs(mouseX - pmouseX )

+### Mouse Clicks and Key Presses

+Mouse clicks are *events* - this means adding a new function separate from setup and draw

+This new function will tell the program what code to execute when an event occurs.

+Similar to setup, it will occur once and only once - for each occurence of the event - that event can of course happen multiple times over the course of the program.

+Two new functions:
+- mousePressed() - mouse clicks
+- keyPressed() - key presses

+This example demonstrates [both event functions]() - adding squares whenever the ouse is pressed and clearing the background when a key is pressed.